TickTeam/guide-tt/how_to_set_ringtone_for_reminders.md

-# How to set Ringtone for reminders?
+# How to set ringtone for reminders?